Indirect tax: What it is and how it impacts your business

 2. What is an indirect tax?

-As a customer, you’re likely familiar with indirect taxes.
-These are taxes that are levied on the purchases of most goods and services.
-Since they usually appear as a line item on receipts as “sales tax” or “value-added tax,” you likely don’t think twice about them.
-However, as a business, indirect tax compliance is more complicated.
+As a customer, you’re probably familiar with indirect taxes.
+These are taxes that are levied on most goods and services.
+Since they usually appear as a line item on receipts as “sales tax” or “value-added tax,” you probably don’t think twice about them.
+However, for businesses, indirect tax compliance is more complicated.

-Here’s a guide to what you need to know about indirect taxes, including types of indirect taxes and when you should be collecting these taxes from your customers.
+Below, we’ll cover what you should know about indirect taxes for businesses, including types of indirect taxes and when you should be collecting these taxes from your customers.

 What’s in this article?